mattcl/papercode/app/views/pages/home.md

 Like many other people, I am a huge fan of *Calvin and Hobbes*.
 When I was a kid, I was fortunate enough that my parents would buy me the anthologies so that I could read them whenever I felt like it.
-When I would happen accross a cartoon that I thought was particularly funny, I'd write down the page number in a table on the inside cover.
+When I would happen across a cartoon that I thought was particularly funny, I'd write down the page number in a table on the inside cover.
 Now, when I look through those books, it amuses me to see the overlap between what I found funny then and what I find funny now.
 There is quite a bit of overlap, though now that I have more "life" experience, I can better appreciate the depth that some of the cartoons hold.
-My younger self lacked this knowlege.
+My younger self lacked this knowledge.

-This collection of thoughts is my new inner cover.
+This collection of thoughts is my new inside cover.
 I hope to someday return to what I have written here and evaluate how much I've grown (and hopefully I will have changed for the better).
 I don't consider myself to be an expert in my field, but I do consider myself to be opinionated about the "right" way to do